Download PDF

 The structure and locations of the Group's subsidiaries and associated companies are shown in the section "Group companies" in the notes to the consolidated financial statements.

-Branch offices are permanently operated facilities of the company that are spatially and organizationally separate from the main branch office, operate independently from the outside, but are subordinate to the main branch office and do not have their own legal capacity.
+Branch offices are permanently operated facilities of the company that are physically and organizationally separate from the main branch, operate independently from the outside, but are subordinate to the main branch and do not have their own legal capacity.

 Based on this definition, the following locations were identified as branch offices: